-The Pandoro Ravioli with a heart of pistachio and mascarpone cream is a recipe I suggest for recycling leftover Pandoro from the Holiday season.
+The Pandoro Ravioli with a heart of pistachio and mascarpone cream is a recipe I propose to recycle the leftover Pandoro from the Holiday days.

-This recycling recipe is very easy to execute, just like the Pandoro Roll with custard and chocolate I suggested yesterday, delicious and scenic.
-Thanks to Carlo for the idea of the Mooncake, which I then transformed into ravioli due to the fresh pasta effect achieved with a fork to close the Pandoro discs, and to Luca for thinking of stencils for decorating with powdered sugar and cocoa powder.
+This recycling recipe is very easy to execute, as is the Pandoro Roll with pastry cream and chocolate I proposed yesterday, delicious and scenic.
+I thank Carlo for the idea of the Mooncake which I then transformed into ravioli given the effect of fresh pasta I achieved with the fork to close the Pandoro discs and Luca for thinking of the stencils for decorating with powdered sugar and cocoa powder.

-The filling with pistachio and mascarpone cream can be quickly prepared with a teaspoon, no need for an electric mixer.
-The Pandoro doesn’t need to be whole, unlike the filled roll, and all you need is a rolling pin and a small cup to create the discs for the ravioli.
-Why not call them Moon Cake given their shape?
-I preferred ravioli because they remind me of those beautiful homemade pasta ravioli my grandmother used to make, large and super-filled!
+The filling with pistachio and mascarpone cream is quickly prepared with the help of a teaspoon, no electric mixers needed.
+The Pandoro doesn’t need to be whole unlike the filled roll, and all you need is a rolling pin and a small cup to make the discs for the ravioli.
+Why not call them Moon Cakes given their shape?
+I preferred ravioli because they remind me of those beautiful homemade ravioli my grandmother used to make, large and super stuffed!

 No ideas for other Christmas desserts?
-Why not try this easy recipe for Sweet Danubio with jam shaped like a Christmas Tree?
-You won’t regret it, the sweetness and softness will win you over!
+Why not try this easy recipe for the Sweet Danube with jam in the shape of a Christmas Tree?
+You won’t regret it, the sweetness and softness will conquer you!

-Let’s make the Pandoro Ravioli together with this very simple recipe.
-I’ll be waiting for you on the fan page for many other unmissable contents and recipes.
+Let’s make the Pandoro Ravioli together with this very simple recipe, I’ll be waiting for you on the fan page for many other contents and recipes you won’t want to miss.
 If you’re not a fan yet, you can do so by clicking here

 - Difficulty: Very Easy